 Check out the STEADFAST range by Tiegear – including the Hard and Soft Terra Screw pegs, as well as the Hard Terra Lite model.

-While the Hard Terra sports forged 304 stainless steel construction, the Soft boasts a UV-stabilised, engineering-grade reinforced nylon for robust yet flexible strength.
+While the Hard Terra sports a forged 304 stainless steel construction, the Soft boasts a UV-stabilised, engineering-grade reinforced nylon for robust yet flexible strength.
 Both models are designed to to stand up to harsh Aussie climates and rough outdoor use, each featuring a 19mm, double-hooked heads for compatibility and easy alignment with multiple tie-down directions.
 Meanwhile, the reinforced nylon Hard Terra Lite is of a smaller, slimline, and sleek design, and is often applied in harder-to-reach places (such as rocks and debris) for a reliable hold.

 The reinforced nylon Hard Terra Lite is often applied in harder-to-reach places for a reliable hold.